jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 So it appears `countState` is set to an array that contains the following elements:

 - 0 - the initial state value we defined
-- a `function` - this function will be used to update state.
+- a `function` - which will be used to update state.

 One way to create 2 new variables based on the array would be to manually elicit their values using bracket notation.

-⭐ Naming State Variables

 In keeping with best practices we will name the initial state variable `count` as it will use it to increment/decrement a starting value essentially keeping `count`.
 Of course, the corresponding function that will be used to update state should be called `setCount`.

+:star: Use the same name for the function but precede it with `set`

 ```js
 const count = countState[0];